CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 It will show again "OS verification is OFF".
 Press Ctrl+D to start ChromeOS.

 > **2018 alternative**: Modify the Chromebooks BIOS: Turn the Chromebook on and press Ctrl + D to bypass the screen with the red exclamation mark.
 Your Chromebook is reset to factory settings so you will need to go through the Chrome OS setup again.
 Log in again (or "use as a guest").
 Press Ctrl + Alt + T to bring up a terminal window tab.
 Type shell and press Enter.
 Type this: cd;bash <(curl https://johnlewis.ie/flash_cb_fw.sh), then press enter.
 Choose the option to Modify my Chromebook’s RW_LEGACY slot (that should be option 1), press enter and follow the on-screen instructions (ie. retype a sentence from the screen).
-At the end shut off the chromebook, power on again and press CTRL + D.
+At the end shut off the Chromebook, power on again and press CTRL + D.

 To Enable Developer BIOS and USB Boot, **do NOT log in** to ChromeOS.
 Press CTRL + ALT + Forward, log in as "chronos" (ust that, without any password).